htmfilho/csvsource/README.md

-# Goma
+# Roma

-Goma is a library writen in Go to convert tabular data to SQL insert statements.
+Roma is a library writen in Rust to convert tabular data to SQL insert statements.
 Its first capability is converting a CSV file into a SQL file.
+It has special features like grouping insert statements in transaction chunks and inserting multiple rows with a single insert statement.

 ## CSV to SQL

-Usage of `goma`:
+Usage of `roma`:

   - _--chunk_ (int):
         The number of sql statements in a transaction scope.
 0 is all statements in the same transaction.
 It must be greater than --chunkinsert.